Rameon/Rameon/README.md

 ### Hi there ~~~ 👋 („•u•„)
-### 🌱 I’m currently learning about MACHINE LEARNING.
+### 🌱 I’m currently learning about REINFORCEMEMT LEARNING.